arturochian/datascience-2015/lessons/15_clustering/README.md

 - Centroid: Dissimilarity between the centroid of cluster A and the centroid of cluster B.

 Note that above, we will often use Euclidean distance as the measure of dissimilarity.
 An alternative is correlation-based distance, which is a measure of how correlated the features of two separate observations are.

-### Action: Draw the different types of linkage on the board.

 ## Example applications
 ### Hierarchical Clustering on Breast Cancer Data